-Returns a table that contains a column of dates that begins with the start_date and continues until the end_date.
+Returns a table that contains a column of dates that begins with a specified start date and continues until a specified end date.

 |start_date||A date expression.|

 A table containing a single column of date values.

 In the most common use case, dates is a reference to the date column of a marked date table.